 Foundation Communities (FC) strives to provide high quality customer service and ensure equitable and fair treatment to all residents.
-There are a number of ways you can provide feedback on how we are doing.
-For general feedback, please complete the survey provided at your community's annual event.
 For specific concerns:

 - 1. First try to resolve issues on-site with the staff person most closely related to your concerns. - 2.
 You can also submit concerns on our website at www.foundcom.org/contact-us/ - 3.
 If you would like to speak to a supervisor, call our administrative office at 512-447-2026 for contact information. - 4.
 File a formal grievance via the process outlined below.
 This option will result in a written response.